Sijoejohn/Network-Device-Configuration-Backup/README.md

 7)	Network devices firmware should be in-line with industry standards
 8)	Add IP address of devices into hp.txt and Cisco.txt
 9)	Not recommended to run on any servers installed with SCCM, WDS or any other tftp services.
-10)	Login credential need to be encrypted and saved in a text file Pass.txt.
+10)	Login credential need to be encrypted and saved in a text file pass.txt.
 Copy the pass.txt file into the script “content” folder

 How to Convert